domanhtien2011/restaurant/README.md

 * [x] The User receives an email upon placing an order.

 The following **additional** features are implemented:
-* [x] Share information about the food with by using their social network accounts
+* [x] Share information about the food with their friend by using their social network accounts

 ## Notes
 My challenges when building the app are: